Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation: Introduction

-In this paper, we focus on $\alpha$-attractor model, which is realized in SUGRA using a stabilizer field~\cite{DallAgata:2014qsj,Kallosh:2014hxa}.
-This framework also allows us to introduce arbitrary SUSY breaking scale $m_{3/2}$.
-Even though for canonical choice of $m_{3/2}\sim \textrm{TeV}$, its impact on GPP can be safely neglect.
-It is still interesting to investigate how a larger $m_{3/2}$ could alert GPP.
+In this paper, we focus on the $\alpha$-attractor model, which is realized in SUGRA using a stabilizer field~\cite{DallAgata:2014qsj,Kallosh:2014hxa}.
+This framework also allows us to introduce an arbitrary SUSY breaking scale $m_{3/2}$.
+Even though for the canonical choice of $m_{3/2}\sim \SI{1}{\tera\electronvolt}$, its impact on GPP can be safely neglected, it is still interesting to investigate how a larger $m_{3/2}$ could change GPP.
 We numerically calculate the number density of a scalar DM, as well as its isocurvature contribution.
 Compared with non-SUSY GPP, SUGRA models need a higher reheating temperature to produce the same amount of DM.

+In this work, we use the reduced Planck mass $\mpl = (8 \pi G)^{-1/2} = \SI{2.44e18}{\giga\electronvolt}$, except in section \ref{sec:SUGRA} where the Planck units are used, i.e. $\mpl = 1$.
 This paper is organized as follows.
-In section \ref{sec:theory}, we introduce the inflation model, basics of GPP, and eventually how to embed our model in SUGRA framework.
-The numerical results of GPP are presented in section \ref{sec:num} and possibly observational consequences are discussed.
-Section \ref{sec:conc} contains conclusion and outlook of this work.
+In section \ref{sec:theory}, we introduce the model of inflation, the basics of GPP, and show how to embed our model in a SUGRA framework.
+Numerical results for GPP are presented in section \ref{sec:num} and its phenomenological consequences are discussed.
+Section \ref{sec:conc} contains our conclusion and outlook of this work.
+We give a short derivation of DM relic abundance in Appendix~\ref{sec:app_rho_s0}.